+- 3. Kernel is a function that transforms attribute space to a new feature space to fit the maximum-margin hyperplane, thus allowing the algorithm to create the model with:

+- Linear

+- · Polynomial

+- RBF and

+- · Sigmoid

-- 1. The learner can be given a name under which it will appear in other widgets.
-The default name is "SVM". - 2.
-Classification type with test error settings.
-C-SVM and v-SVM are based on different minimization of the error function.
-On the right side, you can set test error bounds, Cost for C-SVM and Complexity bound for v-SVM. - 3.
-The next block of options deals with kernel, a function that transforms attribute space to a new feature space to fit the maximum-margin hyperplane, thus allowing the algorithm to create non-linear classifiers with Polynomial, RBF and Sigmoid kernels.
-Functions that specify the kernel are presented besides their names, and the constants involved are: - g for the gamma constant in kernel function (the recommended value is 1/k, where k is the number of the attributes, but since there may be no training set given to the widget the default is 0 and the user has to set this option manually), - c for the constant c0 in the kernel function (default 0), and - d for the degree of the kernel (default 3). - 4.
+kernels.
+Functions that specify the kernel are presented upon selecting them, and the constants involved are:

+- g for the gamma constant in kernel function (the recommended value is 1/k, where k is the number of the attributes, but since there may be no training set given to the widget the default is 0 and the user has to set this option manually), - c for the constant c0 in the kernel function (default 0), and - d for the degree of the kernel (default 3). - 4.
 Set permitted deviation from the expected value in Numerical Tolerance.
 Tick the box next to Iteration Limit to set the maximum number of iterations permitted. - 5.
 Produce a report. - 6.
 Click Apply to commit changes.
 If you tick the box on the left side of the Apply button, changes will be communicated automatically.

-There are two typical uses for this widget, one where the widget is a classifier and the other where it constructs an object for learning.
-For the first one, we have split our data set into two data subsets (Sample and Remaining Examples).
-The sample was sent to SVM which produced a Classifier, which was then used in Predictions widget to classify the data in Remaning Examples.
+In the first (regression) example, we have used housing data set and split the data into two data subsets (Data Sample and Remaining Data) with Data Sampler.
+The sample was sent to SVM which produced a Model, which was then used in Predictions to predict the values in Remaining Data.
 A similar schema can be used if the data is already in two separate files; in this case, two File widgets would be used instead of the File - Data Sampler combination.